 Leave the dough for 10 minutes, covering it with a damp cloth to keep from drying it out.
 Divide into individual balls (about 230g each).
 Place them on a tray about 3cm apart.
 Cover and leave at room temperature for approximately 6 hours until the dough expands to almost double its size, then store in the fridge overnight.
 The next day, remove the dough from the fridge for 1–2 hours before you plan to use it.

 Set up your EGG

 Set up your EGG for indirect cooking, with the ConvEGGtor legs down, a Stainless Steel Grid on top and a Baking Stone on top of that.
 Light your EGG, and bring the temperature up to 300˚C.

 Shape the dough

+Dust your work surface with semolina flour.
 Using your fingertips, press out the dough ball firmly, starting at the centre and working out to the edge.
-Ensure you leave a centimetre around the rim of the pizza untouched.
+Ensure you leave 1cm around the rim of the pizza untouched.
 Turn the dough ball over and repeat the pressing out process on the other side.
 Try to move quickly with the dough, as it can stick to the work surface if left too long.
 If you’re generous with the flour and keep adding a little more as you go along, you shouldn’t end up in a sticky situation.